 This course focuses on the increasingly complex world of producing enough food and fiber to meet the growing world demand and at the same time maintain ecological balance and conserve our production to satisfy the needs of a growing population for today and tomorrow.
 A breadth of topics including crop and animal production, natural resource management, agroforestry, food safety, and the farm to fork continuum will set the educational stage for this course.
+Leadership development and employability skills are integral to the course and are delivered through authentic experiences.
 English language arts, mathematics, and science are reinforced.

-- Work Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing: Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: None - Aligned Career Technical Student Organization: National FFA Organization (FFA)
+- Work Based Learning Opportunities: Apprenticeship: Yes Industry Field Trips: Yes Cooperative Education: Yes Entrepreneurial: Yes Internship: Yes Job Shadowing: Yes Mentorships: Yes School Based Enterprises: Yes Service Learning: Yes - Aligned Industry Credential: None - Aligned CTSO: North Carolina FFA Association and National FFA Organization (FFA)